jelastic-jps/modx/README.md

 # MODX

-The package deploys the [MODX](https://modx.com/) CMS solution - an open-source, powerful, and flexible content management system (CMS) that helps users to build and maintain websites.
+The package deploys the [MODX](https://modx.com/) CMS solution - an open-source, powerful, and flexible content management system (CMS) that helps users build and maintain websites.
 It offers a high degree of customization and scalability, making it suitable for a wide range of web projects, from simple blogs to complex web applications.

 ## Environment Topology